jasper-zanjani/notes/lx/git.md

 3. "Git - Stashing". [git-scm.com](https://git-scm.com/book/en/v1/Git-Tools-Stashing).
 4. "4 Useful Solutions to Common Git Problems".
 [Dev.to](https://dev.to/jacobherrington/4-useful-patterns-in-git-19ac): 2019/08/26.
 5. "Code cleanup: splitting `git` commits in the middle of a branch".
 [Web](https://embeddedartistry.com/blog/2018/2/19/code-cleanup-splitting-up-git-commits-in-the-middle-of-a-branch): 2018/02/19.
+6. "How to add a changed file to an older (not last) commit in Git".
+[StackOverflow](https://stackoverflow.com/questions/2719579/how-to-add-a-changed-file-to-an-older-not-last-commit-in-git).